|

 Myofascial Release Therapy

 Myofascial release is an effective hands-on technique that provides sustained pressure into myofascial restrictions to eliminate pain and restore motion.
-The term "myofascial" refers to the connective tissue that covers and interpenetrates every muscle, bone, nerve, artery, vein, as well as our internal organs.
+The term "myofascial" refers to the connective tissue that covers and penetrates every muscle, bone, nerve, artery, vein, as well as our internal organs.
 This fascia plays a very important role in the support of our bodies, since it surrounds and attaches to all structures.
 In it's normal, healthy state, fascia has the ability to stretch and move without restriction.
-However, when we experience physical trauma (i.e.: a fall, whiplash, surgery), or even sustained poor posture, fascia becomes tight, restricted, and a source of tension to the rest of the body.
+However, when we experience physical trauma (i.e. a fall, whiplash, surgery), or even sustained poor posture, fascia becomes tight, restricted, and a source of tension to the rest of the body.
 This tension can produce pain, and/or restriction of movement.
 The therapist uses a very slow, deep pressure, without the use of oil/lubricant to release these areas of tension, decreasing pain, and increasing movement.
-Our staff have trained with the Jenings Training Centre.

 Pregnancy Massage